lizlam/hanny-the-penguin/src/stories/which-came-first.md

 Hanny ran into the house and found her mother preparing dinner.

-"Mother, which came first, the penguin or..."
+"Mother, which came first, the penguin or the egg?"

-Before Hanny could finish her question a strange cracking sound could be heard from the other room.
+Before Mother Penguin could answer a strange pecking sound was coming from the other room.

-Hanny and Mother ran into the room.

-A very hungry baby penguin emerged from an egg!
+Hanny and Mother ran to see a very hungry baby penguin emerging from an egg!

 ![Baby Penguin](/drawings/baby.jpg)

 "Oh hello little one!
-We have been waiting for you!" cried Mother penguin excitedly.
+We have been waiting for you!" cried Mother Penguin excitedly.

+Mother Penguin hugged them both and gently whispered,"You both come first in my heart."